 “Wholeness is one, illnesses are many”.

-The human system is wonderful instrument made of five elements (to be balanced) -water, earth, fire air, space.The science of the human system is also one such highly developed field as a result, man has able to conquer most of the diseases that affect the human system and has been able to extend his lifespan.
+The human system is the wonderful instrument made of five elements (to be balanced) -water, earth, fire air, space.The science of the human system is also one such highly developed field as a result, man has able to conquer most of the diseases that affect the human system and has been able to extend his lifespan.
 Our guardian angel tara recommends 5 friends which are

 - Physical activity and sunlight: The food we eat is no doubt digested naturally, without conscious effort and also assimilated into our blood naturally which is a cause for concern.
-Regular physical exercise is necessary for general physical health and to remain alert and enthusiastic throughout day.
+Regular physical exercise is necessary for general physical health and to remain alert and enthusiastic throughout the day.
 State of physical well-being need a strong, flexible body, for which regular exercise is must.